 Naypyidaw: Abode of Kings in a Derelict Kingdom

-To understand Naypyidaw (interchangeably spelled Naypyitaw or Nay Pyi Taw, and translated from Burmese into “Abode of Kings”), it helps to know a little of the situation in Burma, the country to which it now serves as capital city.
-The poorest nation in southeast Asia, and home to the world’s longest-running civil war (infighting has been ripping state lines to shreds since independence from Britain was granted in 1948), the universally-abhorred military government is fighting a difficult war with the very people it should be protecting.
+To understand Naypyidaw (interchangeably spelled Naypyitaw or Nay Pyi Taw, and translated from Burmese into “Abode of viagra reviews critique Kings”), it helps to know a little of the situation in Burma, the country to which it now serves as capital city.
+The poorest nation in southeast Asia, and home to the world’s longest-running civil war (infighting has been ripping state lines to shreds since independence from Britain was granted in 1948), the universally-abhorred military government is buy viagra iframe src fighting a difficult war with the very people it should be protecting.
 A progressive democratic party was elected in 1990 but prevented from taking power, its Nobel Prize-winning leader put under a house arrest that lasts to this day.
 The GDP has become stagnant.
 Cities are in shambles while in the countryside thousands die every year from starvation.
-And in agreenfield site miles from anywhere sits a surreal suburban fantasyland where tap water is drinkable and electricity runs freely.
+And in a generic viagra caverta cialis cheap greenfield site miles from anywhere sits a surreal suburban fantasyland where tap water is drinkable and electricity runs freely.

 The official line remains that Naypyidaw is off-limits to foreigners, although if that’s true it seems no one told the local officials.
 Apart from suspected tailings (a possible paranoid hallucination) and one unpleasant chitchat with a cop who had designs on our none-too-subtle Nikons, our overnight stay was remarkably hassle-free.